Santa Cruz Overnight Camp

 What are the medical facilities like?

-We have a modern health center staffed with 2 nurses, 24 hours a day.
+We have a modern health center staffed with 2 health professionals, 24 hours a day.
 A local doctor is on-call all summer, and Dominican Hospital is just six miles away.

 Is Kennolyn religiously affiliated?